Why you need to track product prices on Amazon?

 How to extract Amazon list price (MSRP)

-List price is the most basic price that you will find for almost any Amazon product.
+List price is the most basic price that you will find for almost any Amazon listings.
 The built-in selector for this price is “list_price” and we can scrape it as shown in this example:

 As you can see from the image we are using the simple formula here: